 In order to be eligible to access the IEM, providers will first be required to establish quality assurance procedures.
 This agreement confirms a provider’s capacity to develop, maintain and improve the quality of education, training, research and related services for all learners.
 Providers will then demonstrate compliance with the Code of Practice, as well as meet other general conditions which may be stipulated.

 Revised legislation to enable the introduction of the IEM is currently being drafted by the Department of Education and Skills.
 QQI will communicate plans for the introduction of the IEM when available.

 Code of Practice for Provision of Programmes of Education and Training to International Learners

-London Statement, a code of ethics for the use of international education recruitment agents.
+It also requires providers to be compliant with the London Statement, a code of ethics for the use of international education recruitment agents.

 Students and their families may find the resources at the following link helpful.
 These resources have been developed by Irish higher education institutions for learners.
 QQI takes no responsibility for the content of externally linked material.